Monday 20th April to Sunday 26th April 2020

 Don’t stress over a grammar worksheet – write a letter to grandma instead and teach them how to address a letter and an envelope instead.

 Don’t worry if they don’t want to read their schoolbook – let them read whatever they want to read – factbook, comic, Minecraft chat.
 My son learnt to spell on Minecraft (and his 8 times table).

 Don’t get hung up on a strict timetable, unless that suits your child/children – sure make a loose plan, but allow for flexibility.
 If your kid gets into their drawing or music – let them explore it for as long as they like.
 That is how they will learn best.

 Don’t expect too much – from them, or from you.
 If you get pressure from schools, explain that actually, you as the parent, are responsible for providing education (that’s the law) and you will do it as you see fit.
 In fact, there’s nothing the school can do if you decide not to follow the structure they are setting.
 Take the bits they are offering that you like, and leave the rest.
 It’s as simple as that.

 Have fun with home education

 Remember – fun is the most important thing.
-Education and learning is fun.
+Education and learning are fun.
 Children are naturally curious – remember how they were as babies and toddlers?
 Try to recreate that curiosity now and you will be giving them the greatest gift during lockdown.

 It will be fascinating to see how many parents decide not to send their children back to school after this is over.
-I suspect we may see an increase in the home educated population as people start to see that there is a different way that can be highly rewarding and successful.
+I suspect we may see an increase in the home-educated population as people start to see that there is a different way that can be highly rewarding and successful.